andreasdvorak/Azure_Terraform/Backend_preparation/README.md

 You can run this script
     ./azure_storage.sh [dev|test|prod]

-You use Terraform with a local state file to create the storage account.
+To use Terraform with a local state file to create the storage account.
 Than you have the problem of the local state file and you can not set "allow-blob-public-access" via Terraform.

     terraform [plan|apply|destroy] -var-file="./env/dev.tfvars" -var-file=../secrets.tfvars